ERM Faculty & Staff

 About Thuy Nguyen

-Thuy Nguyen serves as the Program Coordinator of the ERM Initiative where she provides ongoing support of all of the Initiative’s activities, including its ongoing ERM Roundtable Series, its Executive Education Workshops, the Initiative’s website, newsletters, and thought papers.
+Thuy Nguyen serves as the Program Manager of the ERM Initiative where she provides ongoing support of all of the Initiative’s activities, including its ongoing ERM Roundtable Series, its Executive Education Workshops, the Initiative’s website, newsletters, and thought papers.
 Ongoing inquiries about ERM related events and other resources can be directed to her.

 Enterprise Risk Management Library: